Coordinator: Eric Tymoigne

 Oren Kosansky.
 Associate professor of anthropology.
 Political economy of religious experience, postcolonial nationalism and diaspora, textual culture, Morocco.
 PhD 2003, MA 1994 University of Michigan.
 MAT 1990 Binghamton University.
 BA 1988 Brown University.

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.

 Éric Tymoigne.
-Associate professor of economics, director of the Political Economy Program (fall).
+Associate professor of economics, director of the Political Economy Program (Spring).
 Macroeconomics, money and banking, monetary theory.
 PhD 2006 University of Missouri at Kansas City.
 MA 2000 Université Paris-Dauphine.
 BA 1999 Université de Bretagne Occidentale à Brest.